Stein Institute for Research on Aging: History

 The focus of the Stein Institute's research has shifted over the years since its inception in 1983.
 In the beginning, the primary emphasis was on Alzheimer's disease.
 Later, this scope was broadened to include various age-related disorders such as cancer and arthritis.
 Dilip V. Jeste, taking over as director in 2004 set the Institute's main focus on successful aging.

-Alison A. Moore, MD, MPH, FACP, AGSF, became Director in 2024 with research efforts in geroscience, or the study of factors that drive aging and differences in trajectories of health.
+Alison A. Moore became Director in 2024 with research efforts in geroscience, or the study of factors that drive aging and differences in trajectories of health.

 Activities

-Over the past 25 years, the Stein Institute has brought together many scientists, encouraged and funded research published in top scientific journals (such as JAMA), supported the education of students, including medical students participating in the National Institute on Aging funded MSTAR program and presented and broadcast about 300 public lectures on aging as part of its community outreach.
+The Stein Institute has brought together many scientists, encouraged and funded research published in top scientific journals (such as JAMA), supported the education of students, including medical students participating in the National Institute on Aging funded MSTAR program and presented and broadcast about 300 public lectures on aging as part of its community outreach.
 The number of views and downloads of the Stein lectures from UCSD-TV and UCTV, as well as YouTube and iTunes has exceeded 1.2 million views in the last couple of years.
 The Institute's work has been cited in the media, including the BBC, New York Times, NPR, U.S. News & World Report, Huffington Post, USA Today, London Times, and Scientific American, among others.